Ya0824/AIPS/README.md

 ### Data Preparation

 This stage prepares the structural and activity-related information required for AIPS.
-It processes the gate-level netlist and signal activities to extract circuit topology, cell-level features, and VCD traces.
+It processes the gate-level netlist and signal activities to extract circuit topology, cell features, and VCD traces.

 #### topology-analysis.py

 ```
 This script extracts the topological connectivity between logic cells and signals from a flattened gate-level netlist.
 It parses the netlist and constructs a cell-centric representation of the circuit structure.

 Input:
 - Flattened gate-level Verilog netlist (e.g., `aes.v`)